IBM/AI-on-Power-Level3/docs/index.md

 ## IBM Power10 differentiation

-IBM Power10 offers several advantages for generative AI (gen AI) use cases, providing the computational power, security, and efficiency required to support the demanding workloads of AI-driven applications.
+IBM Power10 offers several advantages for gen AI use cases, providing the computational power, security, and efficiency required to support the demanding workloads of AI-driven applications.

 ### Key advantages